Nexmo/station/_documentation/messages-and-workflows-apis/messages/guides/facebook-messenger.md

 Key | Description
 -- | --
-`SENDER_ID` | Your FPID.
+`SENDER_ID` | Your Page ID.
 The `SENDER_ID` is the same as the `to.id` value you received in the inbound messenger event on your Inbound Message Webhook URL.
 `RECIPIENT_ID` | The PSID of the user you want to reply to.
 The `RECIPIENT_ID` is the PSID of the Facebook User you are messaging.
 This value is the `from.id` value you received in the inbound messenger event on your Inbound Message Webhook URL.

 ### Example